andreas-seiderer/co2mon/README.md

 # Software for CO2 Monitor with MQTT support
 This is a fork of "dmage/co2mon".
 Please see the original repository for further details and updates.
-The functionality should be identical to the original software with the addition of the MQTT support.
+The functionality should be identical to the original software with the addition of the MQTT support by using the [mongoose library](https://github.com/cesanta/mongoose).

 It has been tested with the TFA Dostmann AirCO2ntrol Mini connected to a Raspberry Pi 3 B running Raspbian.
 The identical device is sold by different resellers and with varying names.